patchbae/jekyll-now/_posts/Live Web/2018-11-12-Angle-Synth.md

 For this week's assignment, I created a monophonic, theremin-like synth controlled via tilting one's phone.
 I initially tried using the Web Audio API, but ran into support issues on mobile browsers, so I switched back to p5.js for the time being.
 Rolling the phone controls the pitch, and tilting the phone controls the volume.
 A small ellipse is also drawn to help with visualization.

 I tried to figure out a way to lock the device's orientation, but I wasn't able to get that working.
 I simply left instructions prompting the user to lock their device's orientation.
-Here is the code:
+Here is a [link](https://editor.p5js.org/patchbae/full/BJuAeowam) to the sketch and here is the code:

 Server:
 ```